James Henry Garland

 James Henry Garland (born December 13, 1931) is an American prelate of the Roman Catholic Church.
-Garland served as bishop of the Diocese of Marquette in Michigan from 1992 to 2005 and as an auxiliary bishop of the Diocese of Cincinnati in Ohio from 1984 to 1992.
+Garland served as bishop of the Diocese of Marquette in Michigan from 1992 to 2005 and as an auxiliary bishop of the Archdiocese of Cincinnati in Ohio from 1984 to 1992.

 Biography

 Early life and education

 James Garland was born on December 13, 1931, to a farm family in Wilmington, Ohio.
-He has four brothers and two sisters.In 1953, Garland graduated from Ohio State University with a Bachelor of Education degree.
-That same year, he began seminary studies, graduating from Mount Saint Mary’s Seminary of the West in Cincinnati, Ohio, with a Master of Education degree in 1960.
+He has four brothers and two sisters.
+In 1953, Garland graduated from Ohio State University with a Bachelor of Education degree.
+That same year, he began seminary studies, graduating from Mount Saint Mary's Seminary of the West in Cincinnati, Ohio, with a Master of Education degree in 1960.
 In 1965, Garland received a Master of Social Work degree from the Catholic University of America in Washington, D.C.

 Priesthood

-On August 15, 1959, Garland was ordained a priest by Archbishop Karl Alter for the Archdiocese of Cincinnati.After his ordination, Garland was posted to several parishes in the archdiocese.
+On August 15, 1959, Garland was ordained a priest in Cincinnati by Archbishop Karl Alter for the Archdiocese of Cincinnati.
+After his ordination, Garland was posted to several parishes in the archdiocese.
 He also directed the Catholic Charities offices in Springfield, Ohio, and Dayton, Ohio, and then the archdiocesan Office of Catholic Charities.

 Auxiliary bishop of Cincinnati

-On June 2, 1984, Pope John Paul II named Garland as the titular bishop of Garriana and as an auxiliary bishop of the Archdiocese of Cincinnati.
-He was consecrated on July 25, 1984 at the Cathedral Basilica of St. Peter in Chains in Cincinnati by Archbishop Daniel Pilarczyk.
-The co-consecraters were Archbishops Nicholas Elko and Edward McCarthy.
+On June 2, 1984, Pope John Paul II named Garland as the titular bishop of Garriana and as an auxiliary bishop of Cincinnati.
+He was consecrated on July 25, 1984, at the Cathedral Basilica of St. Peter in Chains in Cincinnati by Archbishop Daniel Pilarczyk.
+The co-consecrators were Archbishops Nicholas Elko and Edward McCarthy.

 While auxiliary bishop, Garland directed the archdiocesan Departments of Community Services and Pastoral Services.